pitch-guys/pitch-hero/manual.md

   |   ├── libs/: Common objects<br>
   |   └── types/: Common types<br>
   └── reports/: Weekly status reports<br>
-## Building
+## Building and releasing the software
-  To build an updated version of all system components, run the command "npm run deploy".
+  To build and release an updated version of all system components, run the command "npm run deploy".
 This will build an optimized version of the project and then commit this to the github pages where the application is hosted online.
-## Testing
+## Testing and creating tests
   In order to run the test suite for the system, all you you have to do is run "npm test" in the terminal, and Jest will automatically run all of the test files which end with test.tsx.
-  In order to create any new tests, either add the new tests to a test.tsx file that already exists, or if creating a test for a new implementation, create a new file, ending in test.tsx, which has all of the new tests in it.
+  When creating new tests, if the tests are for the general app, they can be put as a new test inside of test.tsx.

-## Release
+  Otherwise, if the tests are for a specific implementation, navigate to the __tests__/ folder and create a new folder or add a new test.tsx file. e.g. basic-test.tsx